 My Bearded Dragon enclosure is full of rough surfaces.
 I know I’m not supposed to pull on the shed—should I remove abrasives from the enclosure?
 Could my pet injure itself?

 - No, you don’t have to worry about the rough surfaces the beardie can access in their enclosure.
 Rubbing against rocks and branches is normal behavior aimed at expediting the shedding.
-Could a Bearded Dragon accidentally catch skin that wasn’t ready to fall off?
-Sure, but such an occurrence would be extremely They are the real shedding experts after all—trust their judgement and try not to worry.
+Could a bearded dragon accidentally catch skin that wasn’t ready to fall off?
+Sure, but such an occurrence would be extremely rare.
+They are the real shedding experts after all—trust their judgement and try not to worry.

 My beardie doesn’t seem to eat his shed, but I’m still concerned about how frequently I should remove the dead skin from the enclosure.